mfittko/bedrock-chatbot/index.md

+---
+title: Bedrock Chatbot: From Prompt to Production
+layout: default
+---

 # Bedrock Chatbot: From Prompt to Production

 Welcome to **Bedrock Chatbot**, a modern reference architecture for building enterprise-grade generative AI assistants on AWS.